back

 How I Became a Newborn Baby Photographer

-I cover on my ‘About Me’ page exactly how I came into photography in general, but the step into newborn photography was much later on and I cover that in this blog post; how I became a newborn baby photographer.
+I cover my photography beginnings here, but the step into newborn photography was much later on and I cover that in this blog post; how I became a newborn baby photographer.

 From that I started researching how these pictures were created, and I big question I asked myself “was it safe?”, “how can I do this wonderful job?!”
 While browsing facebook an advert popped up for a ‘Newborn Photography Training Course’ run by the lovely ladies over at Newborn Baby Posing who sell photography props especially for baby photos.
 The training course would be run by Jillian Greenhill Photography who specialises in newborn photos based in the UAE.
 It was the best day and basically changed the course of my life!